cla-assistant/cla-assistant/README.md

 #### How can I contribute?
 You want to contribute to CLA Assistant?
 Welcome!
 Please read [here](https://github.com/cla-assistant/cla-assistant/blob/master/CONTRIBUTING.md).

-#### Can I whitelist bot users?
+#### Can I allow bot user contributions?
-Since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to whitelist them.
+Since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to allow their contributions without it.
 You can do so by importing their names (in this case `dependabot[bot]` and `greenkeeper[bot]`) in the CLA assistant dashboard.

 Setup your own instance of CLA assistant
 ==============================